426-team/terraria-servers-bot-terms/privacy-policy.md

 License
 This bot is part of the Terraria-Servers project and is released under a license that forbids misuse, repackaging, or unauthorized data handling.
 See LICENSE.md for details.

-Let me know if you need this translated into Russian, or if you want to add installation or usage instructions.